 To request a startup allocation, complete the application process here.
 To request larger allocations, researchers should fill out the proposal request forms below:

 Read the Rivanna Annual Report, October 2014-September 2015.

 UVa's newest cloud infrastructure is a compute environment for highly sensitive, secure data, providing researchers access to greater computational power and memory in a protected environment.
 Ivy consists of 32 blades, each with 36 cores, along with 2.65 PB of storage in a virtualization environment.
 Another 30 nodes, each with 20 cores, and another 500 TB of storage will be added in a hadoop environment in a later phase.
 Ivy will enhance the capacity of U.Va. researchers to access and use growing sources of sensitive data (for example, HIPAA data or data containing personally identifiable information).

 Launched in Fall 2015, Ivy is in the early adopter phase.
 If you're interested in learning more about Ivy, whether this environment is appropriate for your research, contact the Ivy User Support Team at firstname.lastname@example.org.

 Training and Support

-The Library's Research Data Services offers consultations and coordinates workshps on data analysis and statistics, computationa and programming, and GIS methods and softare.
+The Library's Research Data Services offers consultations and coordinates workshops on data analysis and statistics, computational and programming, and GIS methods and software.
 See the Research Data Services pages for the current offerings.

 - Spring 2016: Introductions to R, Python, LaTeX, Linux; Machine Learning, Social Network Analysis, Factor Analysis; Using Python with Web APIs, Git, Computer Networking; and more!